Written by Ashwin Dewan and published on 07 June 2021.

-To quote Kobe Bryant, former American basketball player, “Sports are such a great teacher.
-I think of everything they’ve taught me: camaraderie, humility, how to resolve differences.”
+To quote Kobe Bryant, former and late American basketball player, "Sports are such a great teacher.
+I think of everything they've taught me: camaraderie, humility, how to resolve differences."

 Any sport - be it football, basketball, cricket, tennis, or swimming - not only improves the physical well-being of your child but also contributes to his psychological and social development.
 One only needs to look at the lives of champions such as Roger Federer - who recently won a record 8th Wimbledon trophy - and Sachin Tendulkar - who retired from cricket as the only cricketer to have scored 100 international ODI hundreds - to understand that sport leads to all-round development.

 Here are some of the benefits that sport provides children and why you should encourage your child to play: